 - Non-Medicare eligible retirees and spouses (Under Age 65)-The Town contributes 100% of the retiree only premiums for a maximum of 18 months following retirement or until the retiree reaches age 65, whichever is earlier.
-After the 18-month period following retirement, retiree contributes 100% of the premium cost for retiree coverage.
-The retiree must contribute 100% of the premium cost for spouse/dependent coverage at all times. - Medicare eligible retirees and spouses (Age 65+) No Coverage.
+After the 18-month period following retirement, the retiree is responsible for 100% of the retiree-only premium.
+The retiree is also responsible for 100% of the premium for spouse/dependent coverage upon retirement. - Medicare eligible retirees and spouses (Age 65+) The Town provides no coverage for Medicare-eligible retirees and spouses.